eco4cast/NEON-Challenge-EFI2024/README.md

 The materials are split into three sections:

-1.  `workshop` - want to get started with making and submitting forecasts to the Challenge - start here!
+1.  `workshop` - want to get started with making and submitting forecasts to the Challenge - start here!.
+The workshop contains directories with materials associated with three different use-cases: the submitter, the organizer, and the synthesizer.
 2.  `your_forecast_code` - you've worked through the workshop materials and are ready to start making your own forecast model and learn about automating your forecast to submit a new forecast every day.

 Below are some pre-workshop instructions to make sure you are ready to go!